jjvanzon/Circular-Language-Spec/broader-view/fundamental-principles-loose-ideas.md

 -----

-New Computer Language,
+Encircle,
 2008-09-08

-The new computer language is pretty much the opposite of the tendency towards natural language syntax.
+Encircle is pretty much the opposite of the tendency towards natural language syntax.
 It is also the opposite of the tendency towards domain specific languages.

 JJ